 The City of Dana Point and South Coast Water District have developed a joint phasing plan to complete the necessary public improvements in the Town Center; South Coast Water District will be accomplishing the underground utilities and the City will be following with construction of the traffic calming and beautification elements.
 The construction schedule for South Coast Water District construction began in September 2013 and the City construction began work in early 2014.

 Through cooperative efforts between the City of Dana Point and South Coast Water District, implementation of the visionary Town Center Plan is now underway.
+PCH has been completed and Del Prado is under construction.
+Estimated completion for Del Prado construction is September 2015.
+The Town Center was rebranded to the "Lantern District" in December of 2013.

 If you have questions about the Town Center Plan, contact Community Development at (949) 248-3563.